 Mental Health Should Be Your First Priority

-Even before the pandemic, mental health has taken precedent in the social consciousness.
+Mental health and our mental wellbeing has taken precedence in the social consciousness.

-- Ensure that work schedules are more flexible.
+- Ensure that work schedules are as flexible as possible

-- Promote work-life balance by insisting employees don’t look at their email inboxes after hours.
+- Promote work-life balance by encouraging employees to keep their work to business hours and avoid their email inboxes after hours

-Top talent wants to work for organizations with compassionate and empathetic leaders who support them through tough times.
-Your team will feel a sense of loyalty and commitment due to your understanding and focus on wellbeing.
+These days, people are looking to work for organizations that have compassionate and empathetic leaders who will support them through tough times.
+Your team will feel a sense of loyalty and commitment due to your understanding and intentional focus on wellbeing.

 Just because you’re using virtual platforms or the telephone to communicate doesn’t mean you should emotionally disconnect from your team.
-In fact, a video chat is much simpler than a trip to someone’s office or cubicle.
+In fact, a video chat is often an even simpler way to connect than a trip to someone’s office or cubicle.

-Employees will appreciate that you value their input, and you can create processes that keep them fulfilled with your company.
+Employees will appreciate that you value their input, and you can create processes that keep them fulfilled at your company.

 Keep Everything Positive

-Your team is filled with high performers, and sometimes they need to be reminded of their abilities.
-Even the most productive employees hit walls – now, more than ever – and require a nudge forward.
+Your team is filled with high performers, and sometimes they need to be reminded of their abilities and their worthiness.
+Even the most productive employees hit walls and require a nudge forward.
 Seek out ways to give struggling talent a win and show them gratitude.
-From there, they’ll re-engage in their work and feel a sense of loyalty to you for lifting them up.
+From there, they’ll be better equipped to re-engage in their work and feel a sense of loyalty to you for lifting them up.